CompaqDisc/MON2014/README.md

 **Store**
 The `S` command takes an address, followed by a value.
 The given value is then stored at the address.

+The monitor then goes into constant-store mode, taking values to store until exited with 'Q'.
+You may opt to not modify a value by simply entering nothing.

 **Examine**
 The `X` command takes an address, then generates a hexdump of the next 256 memory values, starting at the given address.